Mid Sussex (UK Parliament constituency): Current

+The electorate was reduced to bring it within the permitted range by transferring northern parts, including the town of East Grinstead to the newly created constituency of East Grinstead and Uckfield.
+This was partly offset by adding the villages of Hassocks and Hurstpierpoint from Arundel and South Downs.

 History

 The constituency was created in 1974 from parts of the seats of Lewes and East Grinstead, and has undergone significant boundary changes at every periodical review that it has been around for.
 Prior to 1973, the local government district had actually been a part of East Sussex, but as a result of delayed implementation of the Local Government Act 1972, it was almost wholly moved into West Sussex.

 At the 1983 general election, it gained some of the wards (including East Grinstead itself) previously contained in the East Grinstead constituency (which disappeared at that election, its last MP Geoffrey Johnson Smith contested and won the new seat of Wealden in East Sussex), and at the 1997 election, it gained many of the semi-rural wards with smaller communities between East Grinstead and Crawley.

-From its creation in 1983 to the present, it has been a Conservative seat, with the primary opposition until the 2015 election being the Liberal Democrats and their predecessors the Liberal Party.
-In 2015, there was a severe fall in Liberal Democrats support.
-Labour's candidate come second in the seat for the first time in its history.
-In 2017, Labour consolidated this lead at the 2017 General Election by gaining almost double the votes of the Liberal Democrats.
+For the 2024 election, the seat lost East Grinstead again – to the new seat of East Grinstead and Uckfield.

+From its creation in 1974 until 2024, it was a Conservative seat.
+Its first MP was Tim Renton, who held the seat until 1997.
+He was succeeded by Nicholas Soames (a grandson of former Prime Minister Winston Churchill), who had been MP for the neighbouring seat of Crawley from 1983 to 1997.

 In the 2016 European Union referendum, Mid Sussex voted for the United Kingdom to remain a member of the European Union.
 Despite this, Soames called for MPs to back Theresa May's withdrawal agreement.
 However, he was one of the 21 Conservative rebels who voted to allow Parliament to vote to legislate to prevent a no deal Brexit on 3 September 2019, and subsequently became an independent, after the rebels had the Conservative whip removed.
 He then decided not to stand for re-election although he had the whip restored before dissolution.

+Soames was succeeded by Mims Davies, who had been MP for Eastleigh in Hampshire from 2015 to 2019.
+Following boundary changes for the 2024 general election, Davies stood down and decided to stand (successfully) for the notionally safer new seat of East Grinstead and Uckfield.

+The primary opposition to the Conservatives until the 2015 election had been the Liberal Democrats and their predecessors the Liberal Party.
+In 2015, there was a severe fall in Liberal Democrats' support.
+Labour's candidate came second in the seat for the first time in its history.
+In 2017, Labour consolidated this lead at the 2017 general election by gaining almost double the votes of the Liberal Democrats.
+The Liberal Democrats regained a clear second place in the 2019 general election, and won the seat in 2024 following boundary changes, with Alison Bennett being elected as the new MP.